open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

 ## Simpify the interfaces

 In this section we use MMDetection to demonstrate how to migrate the abstract data interfaces to simplify the module and component interfaces.
-We suppose both `DetDataSample` and `InstanceData` have been implementated in MMDetection and MMEngine.
+We suppose both `DetDataSample` and `InstanceData` have been implemented in MMDetection and MMEngine.

 ### 1. Simplify the module interface